 Whether you want to keep strawberries fresh for a few days or for two weeks, a vinegar wash is the best way to keep strawberries fresh.
 It takes a few minutes but you wont’ get moldy strawberries.
 The vinegar kills the mold spores so the strawberries taste just as fresh as when you picked them two weeks later.

-What to do with fresh strawberries
+How to use fresh strawberries

 - If you’re in the mood for pie, try a slab pie, an icebox pie or an old fashioned chiffon pie.